Profiling Worker CPU Usage with the Chrome Performance Tab

 Chrome aggregates all execution under the main thread by default.
 You must explicitly expose background contexts to capture accurate metrics.

-- Click the gear icon (⚙️) in the top-right corner.
+2. Click the gear icon (⚙) in the top-right corner of the Performance panel.

-- Hard-reload the page to register active worker contexts before recording.
+4. Hard-reload the page to ensure workers are registered before you start recording.

 Step-by-Step Diagnostic Workflow for CPU Isolation